-With the holidays and the new year sneaking up on us, December is one of the busiest times of the year for Boston.
-Whether you’re in the mood for holiday festivities or something more casual, there’s something for everyone to enjoy this December.
+With the holidays and the New Year sneaking up on us, Boston in December is one of the busiest times.
+But that’s because there’s and abundance of splendid things to do in Boston this December!
+Whether you’re in the mood for classic holiday festivities like tree lightings or something more casual like holiday markets or snow-filled excursions, there’s something for everyone to enjoy this December.
 Read on to find out the best plans for the month!

 Calm your mind and experience classical music in a whole new light with these sensational concerts located in magical venues in Boston.
-Throughout this winter, the Candlelight Concert series will feature a wide variety of themed concerts, from The Nutcracker to a spotlight on Jewish composers for Hanukkah.
+Throughout this winter, the Candlelight Concert series will feature a wide variety of themed concerts, from The Nutcracker to a spotlight on holiday favorites.
 Hosted at hidden gems around the city, the venues will be illuminated with flameless candles, creating an unforgettable ambiance.
 Highlights of the concert series this month include:

 Perhaps the most exciting and wonderful part of December is the one staring right at us, holiday lights.
 Take a walking tour of Boston’s Common, Public Garden and Commonwealth Avenue or venture out of the city for a drive-thru light show like “Magic of Lights” or Winterlights.
 There are so many dazzling ways to see holiday lights in and around the city and one thing’s for sure–it never gets old.